TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles, reg. $18

-Shop Boys' Graphic Tees 40 to 50% Off Boots &.
-Booties For Her

-Select styles, reg. $60-$120

-Shop Boots Our Biggest Window Sale of the Season 30 to 50% Off Home Sale
+Shop Boys' Graphic Tees Our Biggest Window Sale of the Season 30 to 50% Off Home Sale

 Select styles.

-  Shop All Home Shop Comforters &.
-Bedding Shop Curtains &.
+  Shop All Home Shop Bedding Shop Curtains &.
 Drapes Shop Kitchen &.
 Dining Shop Furniture &.
-Mattresses Now Online &.
-In Select Stores!
-Major Appliances From Your Favorite Brands.

-Need help?
-Call 1-844-JCP-APPL (1-844-527-2775)

-Delivery not available in all markets.

-Get Details:Up to 30% Off\* Major Appliances
+Mattresses Levi's® Lowest Price of the Season 34.99 Guys' Levi's 514™ Straight-Fit Jeans\*

+Select styles, reg.
+59.50

+Shop Guys'24.99 Boys' Levi's 510™ Skinny or 511™ Slim-Fit Jeans

+Select styles, MSRP $48

+Shop Boys36.99 Levi's Mid-Rise Skinny Jeans for Her

-Select styles
+Select styles, reg.
+54.50

-Shop Major Appliances:
+Shop Women's

-\*GE, GE Profile &.
-GE Cafe limited to 10% off savings.

-18 Months or 30 Months Special Financing\*\*

-Available on qualifying major appliance purchases made through 10/23/16 on a JCPenney Credit Card.
-Must request at time of purchase.

-\*\*Get Details:

-Don't have a JCPenney Credit Card?

-Apply Now:Free Delivery &.
-Basic Installation

-On all appliance purchases over $299

-Get Details:JCPenney Rewards Shop &.
-Get Rewards

-For points earned on major appliances+

-+Get Details: SportsFanShop

-Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
-Excluded from coupon.
+Offers and coupons do not apply.

+\*Pricing also applies to 505™, 559™, 527™, 517™, 569™, 550™, and chino.
+Levi's "Lowest Prices of the Season" refers to the time period through 10/24.
+Prices may be further reduced on items as a part of clearance in the future.

+      40% Off Dress Sale Now through October 10

+Select styles, reg. $40-$86

+Shop Now Sephora New Beauty Arrivals: JCP Salon Save On Haircare Products Shop Now: JCPenney | portraits

+.49 and .59 Photo Greeting Cards

+Free 8x10

-Shop Now: JCPenney | optical 60% Off Complete Pair of Eyeglasses Get Details: Going, Going, Gone!
-Clearance - 80% Off Final Markdowns Plus!
-New Markdowns 50 to 70% Off Shop Clearance Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play
+Get Coupon: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play

 get connected